 When Adam Gottschalk was eliminated on episode 7 of Rachel Lindsay’s season of The Bachelorette, there was confusion in the Twitterverse.
 Wait, who is Adam G.?
 The guy with the doll?
-On a season that focused far too much on tertiary terrors such as Lee and a man version of a vanity license plate on a bright yellow Hummer who calls himself Whaboom, footage of a normal, well-adjusted man who actually seemed like boyfriend tragically material hit the cutting room floor.
+On a season that focused far too much on tertiary terrors (Lee) and the human man version of a vanity license plate on a bright yellow Hummer who calls himself Whaboom, footage of a normal, well-adjusted man who actually seemed like boyfriend material tragically hit the cutting room floor.

 Here, I catch up with the Dallas real estate agent to find out what we missed, how his slightly creepy but mostly captivating doll friend Adam Jr. came to be, and whether or not he’ll appear (and maybe actually get some screen time) in Paradise this year.

 How did you end up on the show?